ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

     - SOURCE TYPE - _Data stream_
     - Source - _IoT hub_
     - SUBSCRIPTION - _Provide IoT hub settings manually_
-    - IOT HUB - type the name of the IoT Hub you created earlier
+    - IOT HUB - Type the name of the IoT Hub you created earlier.
     - ENDPOINT - _Messaging_
-    - SHARED ACCESS POLICY NAME - leave this as the default, which should be _iothubowner_
+    - SHARED ACCESS POLICY NAME - Leave this as the default, which should be _iothubowner_.
-    - SHARED ACCESS POLICY KEY - type the primary key of the IoT Hub you created earlier
+    - SHARED ACCESS POLICY KEY - Type the primary key of the IoT Hub you created earlier.
     - CONSUMER GROUP - __AnalyticsConsumerGroup__
     - EVENT SERIALIZATION - _JSON_
     - ENCODING - _UTF-8_